Zucchini Muffins

 Healthy zucchini muffins on marble background

 • Don’t wring out the zucchini.
-Many zucchini bread and muffin recipes tell you to squeeze the moisture out of the zucchini.
+Many zucchini muffin recipes tell you to squeeze the excess moisture out of the zucchini.
 Not this one!
-Here, we want all that moisture to go into the muffins, making them really soft and tender.
-Yum!
+We want all that moisture to go into the muffins.

 Zucchini muffins recipe